SpdPnd98/SpdPnd98-personal-website/_posts/2019-03-31-How-to-use-darkflow-with-Intel-Movidius-Neural-Compute-Stick.md

 This time, you do not need to train a model, but just import a model like the example above.

-Hope this blog has been of help.
+Hope this blog post has been of help.
 Drop me an email if you have any questions.
 Thanks.